Get insider access

 See our review

-We recommend a PFS Phosphor TV, the Hisense A65K, for the best cheap TV.
-It's just as colorful as TVs with quantum dot technology but at a lower price point.
+We recommend a PFS Phosphor TV, the Hisense A7N, for the best cheap TV.
+It's just as colorful as some TVs with quantum dot technology but at a lower price point.
 It delivers decent overall picture quality, with good black uniformity, but lacks advanced features like local dimming.
 It can't get bright enough to overcome glare in a bright room, although it does well in a moderately lit room with its good reflection handling.
-HDR content looks acceptable, with visually appealing saturated colors, but it's not bright enough to bring out the content creator's intent.
-If this matters, a more expensive model like the Hisense U6/U6K is better.
+HDR content looks acceptable, with visually appealing saturated colors, but it's not bright enough to make most highlights stand out.

 See our review